 Wild Thyme Music (1): A Sonic Meditation

 A constantly evolving, multi-layered soundscape, tones being sustained until the desire to change them disappears, and melodies that are created from what is heard.
-76 minutes with pieces by Randall McClellan, Pauline Oliveros and Ramón Sender.
+76 minutes with pieces by Pauline Oliveros, Ramón Sender and Randall McClellan.

 Relics – Miniatures on Air (1953-2019)

-Relics tell stories, take listeners on acoustic journeys, or document situations.
-They can be poems, studio productions, field recordings, or something completely different.
-53-minute mix representing Paul Paulun's series Fundstück on DLF-Kultur with radiophonic miniatures by Anne Waldman, Helga Goetze, Mark E. Smith, Timothy Leary and 26 other artists.
+Relics tell stories, take listeners on acoustic journeys or document situations.
+They can be poems, studio productions, field recordings or something else entirely.
+53-minute mix from Paul Paulun's series Fundstück on DLF-Kultur with radiophonic miniatures by Anne Waldman, Helga Goetze, Mark E. Smith, Timothy Leary and 26 other artists.

 The Tiger in Your Tank – Addressing Climate Change (1969-2020)